ignithor/ARP_assignments/README.md

 The update_force function adjusts the x and y components of a force vector based on user input, clamping the values within specified maximum limits.
 It handles various directional inputs, including diagonal movements and stopping, and returns a boolean indicating whether the input was valid.

 #### Watchdog
+The code sets up a signal handler for `SIGUSR2` to increment `response_count` when the signal is received.
+In the `main` function, it initializes the signal handler, verifies the correct number of command-line arguments, and parses PIDs for various processes, storing them in appropriate variables.

 #### Target
+The code initializes a target generation process, validates input arguments, and communicates with a server by sending randomly generated target positions.
+It continuously generates and sends target data until a "STOP" signal is received, then performs cleanup and exits.

 #### Obstacle
+The code initializes a process to generate and send random obstacle positions to a server, using pipes for communication.
+It continuously generates obstacle data, sends it to the server, and handles server responses until a "STOP" signal is received, then performs cleanup and exits.

+#### Master
+The code initializes the master process, creates a log file, and logs the start of the process.
+It defines an array to store the names of processes to be spawned and includes a function to execute commands for spawning new processes.

+### Other files
+The other main files of this project are:

+- wrappers
+- utility
+- constant
+- droneDataStructs
+- drone_parameters.json

+#### wrappers
+The wrappers.c file provides custom wrapper functions for system calls, enhancing them with detailed error handling and logging.
+These functions ensure robust error reporting and graceful program termination in case of failures.

+#### utility
+The utility.c file provides various utility functions, such as reading configuration parameters from a JSON file and tokenizing strings.
+These functions support the main program by handling common tasks and simplifying code reuse.

+#### constant
+The constants.h file defines essential constants and macros used throughout the project, such as file paths, simulation dimensions, and limits for various parameters.
+It centralizes configuration values, ensuring consistency and ease of maintenance across the codebase.

+#### droneDataStructs
+The droneDataStructs.h file defines key data structures of  force, pos, and velocity, used to represent the drone's physical properties.
+These structures facilitate the organization and manipulation of the drone's state within the simulation.

+#### drone_parameters.json
+The drone_parameters.json file provides configuration settings for the drone simulation, including parameters for the drone's physical properties and input controls.
+It allows for easy adjustment and tuning of simulation behavior through a structured JSON format.